- Vision Statement -

 Florida has been described as a bellwether state, and its unprecedented growth in the 20th century offers scholars an unparalleled opportunity to investigate pressing political, economic, social, and cultural issues.
 The Oral History Program’s areas of emphasis explore complex international issues in a local context.
 The Program has also supported the research of scholars, students, and the community through programming, workshops, and outreach.

 The USF Libraries Oral History Program records original interviews and provides free, open online access through our collections repository.
-Through our Oral History Program interface (OHPi) patrons can listen to the interview audio and read in sync with the transcript, which is also available for download.
-These primary sources complement library collections, providing qualitative research materials for scholars exploring a variety of local, national, and international issues.
-Patrons around the world can mine this rich resource to research the program’s key areas of emphasis: Environmental Studies and Sustainability, and Florida and local history.
+Through Digital Commons patrons can listen to the interview audio and download transcripts.
+These primary sources complement library collections, providing qualitative research materials for scholars exploring a variety of themes.